oktober/jekyll-now/_posts/2018-09-18-Why-Does-My-Website-Need-HTTPS.md

 - [43% of Cyber Attacks Target Small Businesses](https://smallbiztrends.com/2016/04/cyber-attacks-target-small-business.html)
 - [Why Hackers Target Small Businesses](https://www.inc.com/magazine/201312/john-brandon/hackers-target-small-business.html)

-There's tons of small businesses out there.
+There are tons of small businesses out there.
 And they have a hard time [keeping their software up to date]({% post_url 2018-08-27-One-Easy-Way-To-Keep-Your-Website-Secure %}) and secure.

 ---